Foncea

 Foncea is a municipality of the autonomous community of La Rioja (Spain).
 It is located in northeast of the province, near to the Montes Obarenes.
-It depends on the judicial district of Haro.
+It is part of the judicial district of Haro.

-The first documental mention of Foncea was in 952 in some donations deeds.
+The first documental mention of Foncea was in 952 in some donation deeds.

-Foncea is also a non common Spanish surname which origin is probably related with the municipality of Foncea, although this relation have not been proved.
-Persons with this surname lived principally in Spain, Chile and Argentina.
+Foncea is also a uncommon Spanish surname which origin is probably related with the municipality of Foncea, although this relation have not been proved.
+Persons with this surname live principally in Spain, Chile and Argentina.